 In order to be considered eligible for per capita funding, students must meet the enrolment, attendance and residency criteria detailed in the funding order and guidelines.
 Schools must ensure all students claimed for funding meet these criteria.

-Each semester, all schools are required to complete the State Government school census, to provide the Departmnet which school and student data.
+Each semester, all schools are required to complete the state government school census, to provide the Department with school and student data.
 As part of the school census, non-government schools complete a Per Capita Funding Application (PCFA) form, which details the number of students eligible for per capita funding.

 For further information on the student census or the PCFA form, visit school census.

-Detailed auditing of school census and funding claims is undertaken through the Grants Auditing Program (GAP) administered by the Department.
+Auditing of school funding claims is undertaken through the Grants Auditing Program (GAP).

-A list of all recurrent grants paid to non-government schools in 2020-21 is available.
-This includes the applicable per capita funding rates for 2020 and 2021, and loans advanced under the State Government's Low Interest Loan Scheme for 2020-21.
+A list of all recurrent grants paid to non-government schools in 2022-23 is available.
+This also includes loans advanced under the state government's Low Interest Loan Scheme during the financial year.

 Non-government school funding